VainF/Diff-Pruning/README.md

 ## Introduction

-This work present *Diff-Pruning*, an efficient compression method for diffusion models.Our empirical assessment, undertaken across four diverse datasets highlights two primary benefits of our proposed method: 1) ``Efficiency``: it enables approximately a 50% reduction in FLOPs at a mere 10% to 20% of the original training expenditure; 2) ``Consistency``: the pruned diffusion models inherently preserve generative behavior congruent with their pre-trained progenitors.
+This work present *Diff-Pruning*, an efficient structrual pruning method for diffusion models.
+Our empirical assessment, undertaken across four diverse datasets highlights two primary benefits of our proposed method: 1) ``Efficiency``: it enables approximately a 50% reduction in FLOPs at a mere 10% to 20% of the original training expenditure; 2) ``Consistency``: the pruned diffusion models inherently preserve generative behavior congruent with their pre-trained progenitors.

 <div align="center">
 <img src="assets/LSUN.png" width="100%"></img>